 “Maybe even better: the police!”
 Even better: I’ll tell Liz Smith that you wear a false beard!

-Liz Smith is an American journalist and gossip columnist, known as the Grand Dame of Dish.
-She has published a syndicated gossip column in newspapers since 1976.
+Liz Smith (1923-2017) was an American journalist and gossip columnist, known as the Grand Dame of Dish.
+Her syndicated gossip column ran in various newspapers from 1976 through 2006.

 “Come.”
 Let’s play Magic: The Gathering.

 Magic: The Gathering is a popular fantasy-themed trading card game that has been distributed by Wizards of the Coast since 1993.

 This is a line from the 1969 Creedence Clearwater Revival blues-rock song “Bad Moon Rising.”
 Sample lyrics: “I see a bad moon rising/I see trouble on the way/I see earthquakes and lightning/I see bad times today/Don’t go around tonight/Cause it’s bound to take your life/There’s a bad moon on the rise.”

 Alice, baby, you’re the greatest!